-The rate at which these are taken up depends on several factors, including the weather conditions and irrigation regime.
+The rate at which these are taken up depends on several factors, including the weather conditions and precision irrigation regime.

 The Delta-T Devices WET Sensor can be used to measure the EC within the growing media and so take much of the guesswork out of this process.

 If the irrigation water is recycled or abstracted from rivers and aquifers with high levels of dissolved salts, over time there can be a build up of soil salinity.
 Soil salinisation will eventually reduce crop yields.
 The WET Sensor is fast and efficient for sampling soil salinity, ensuring that farmers have the essential information they need to take remedial action as quickly as possible.

 For portable applications, readout and data storage are handled by the HH2 Moisture Meter.
 Alternatively, the WET Sensor can be connected to a GP2 or GP1 Data Logger, making it possible to monitor growing conditions over a period of hours, days or longer.
 The GP2 and GP1’s smart relay capabilities allow them to control water content in response to EC or temperature.

 Wet Kits are available with alternative sets of substrate calibrations pre-installed: